LeedsCodeDojo/Recursion/Exercises.md

 ### 2.4 Tail Call List Count

+Try counting the items in a list again, using your previous solution (if you wrote one), but in a list containing 100,000 items.
+Depending on how you wrote it and what language you're using, you might get a Stack Overflow.
+(Some languages, in particula dynamic ones, don't seem to have this problem regardless).

-Count the items in a list again, this time with a tail call.
-Assuming your language supports TCO, you should be able to count a list with 100,000 items.
+Write the function again, this time with a tail call (e.g. using an accumulator to hold the count).
+Assuming your language supports TCO, you should be able to count on the list with 100,000 items.

 ### 2.5 Tail Call Filter